I have had zombies on the brain recently.

 The main character is a zombie who somehow has an awakening one day.
 He realizes who and what he is and is appalled by his violence and aggression.
 He wants to change, but he doesn’t know how.

-And I won’t spoil the movie completely for you, but I will say that this zombie boy falls in love with a girl who is not a zombie, and it is this experience of love that brings him back from his zombie life.
-And as other zombies experience love, they experience this same type of resurrection of their humanity.
+And I won’t spoil the movie completely for you, but I will say that this zombie boy falls in love with a girl who is not a zombie.
+And it is this experience of love that brings him back from his zombie life.
+As other zombies experience love, they experience this same type of resurrection of their humanity.

 The theme of the movie is clear: Love resurrects.

-It would be easy to dismiss this theme as schmaltzy zombie sentimentality—except for that if we look at history, it turns out that this idea of Love resurrecting is on point.
+It would be easy to dismiss this theme as schmaltzy zombie sentimentality.
+But if we look at history, it turns out that this idea of Love resurrecting is on point.